Frequently Asked Questions

 How do I know what instrument to choose for my child?

 If your child is not clearly gravitating toward a specific instrument, it does not really matter.
-What is important to consider is the child’s relationship with his/her teacher and their overall experience.
-We recommend taking a demo lesson or two so that you child can experience the different instruments.
+What is most important to consider is the child’s relationship with his/her teacher and their overall experience.
+We recommend taking a demo lesson or two so that you child can experience the different instruments and teachers.

 Do parents have to come to lessons?